MachiavelliII/machiavelli.github.io/_tabs/rquotes.md

    "if you want to shine like sun first you have to burn like it. - Znlor ur'f gur bar va lbhe zvaq", "The masses have never thirsted after truth.
 Whoever can supply them with illusions is easily their master; whoever attempts to destroy their illusions is always their victim. - Gustave Le Bon", "In history, good intentions do not always make good consequences. - Alija Izetbegović", "Man wasn't made to inherit Paradise without effort.
-Rather, he was made to conquer Paradise, after proving his worthiness of it. - Mustafa Mahmoud"
+Rather, he was made to conquer Paradise, after proving his worthiness of it. - Mustafa Mahmoud", "If you want to destroy any nation without war, make adultery or nudity common in the young generation. - Salahuddin al-Ayyubi"
   ];

   function generateQuote() {